By Charles Zhu - July 7, 2020

 Sisu pro tip: Our new keyword transform feature also allows you to analyze comment fields or user reviews by using the empty space ‘ ‘ as the delimiter.
 In this case, the min keyword length should be set to be about 4 (to screen out very short common words like ‘the’ or ‘and’).

 Voila!
 You now get facts like the one below, which showcases how Google-pool-filters performed with respect to conversions, as well as total landing page hits, across time.

 Critically, you can see how a UTM code leads to conversions further down the line, even if that particular UTM code did not lead to any kind of conversion for its particular session.

 You can even include the last_touch_utm_campaign code in the column list to help control for ordering.
 For example, if it’s primarily the last_touch_utm_campaign code that drives conversion, the last_touch_campaign code will show.
 But if it’s primarily the presence of a prior touch UTM code that leads to conversion, the latter will show.

 Modern data analytics with Sisu enables you to use all your granular data, not just the first and/or most recent timestamp of engagement.
 Instead of just looking at specific points in time in a user journey, you can now look at holistic user engagement, conversion, and retention across multiple sessions.

 Critical to unlocking this capability is using concatenating aggregate functions like LISTAGG or CONCATENATE in SQL.
 Whether its Google-pool-filters or FB-flipper-sales, you can rest easy knowing that Sisu can surface even a ‘hidden’ prior touch that led to most of your conversions.
-If you’d like to see these methods in action, join our upcoming product demo on July 22nd.
+If you’d like to see these methods in action, join our next live product demo.